wp-plugins/restaurant-manager/readme.txt

 Create or Accept restaurant bookings online with our easy to use restaurant manager plugin.
 You can create your restaurant bookings through your WordPress Admin, or your customers can create their own bookings through your website.
 When a booking comes in confirm or reject the booking and the customer will receive notifications to their email.

+**Major Update**

+When any of your administrators change the status of your reservation this is now logged.
+You can see who made the change and when.
+Also the log system will record any sms or emails sent from the reservation screen.

 Restaurant Manager Plugin will integrate seamlessly into your current theme.
 It is very easy to use and will have you up and running in no time.
 Create a page with your reservation booking form and receive table bookings instantly.

 - Create a reservation booking form easily with our built in shortcode.